Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is an LLC?

-Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because it offers multiple tax options, management flexibility, and fewer formalities (such as no required annual meetings) than the corporation.
+Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and Florida corporation because it offers multiple tax options, management flexibility, and fewer formalities (such as no required annual meetings) than the corporation.

 Featured LLC Formation Services